kadmuffin/mblock-datapack/mblock/data/mblock/functions/objects/item_reader/README.md

 ### End & Repetition of Song

-Events that range from 1 to 2 will be considered as end of song in the loading sequence an the proper event block will be placed, for 1 it will be `black_glazed_terracotta` that forces a song end, for 2 it will be `purple_glazed_terracotta` that repeats the song until stopped or moved from the center line.
+Events that range from one to two will be considered as the end of the song in the loading sequence, then proper event block will be placed, for 1 it will be `black_glazed_terracotta` that forces a song end, for 2 it will be `purple_glazed_terracotta` that repeats the song until stopped or moved from the centerline.

 ```json
 {"event":1, "z_pos": 5}, // This is black glazed terracotta